isomerpages/moe-montfortsec/_curriculum/Subject Combination/Sec 2 Normal (Academic) Stream.md

 ---
 ##### Sec 3 Subject Combination 2024 for Sec 2 Normal (Academic) students in 2023

-_Information is accurate as at 17 January 2023.
+_Information is accurate as of 17 January 2023.
 Any changes will be communicated through Parents Gateway (PG)._

 ### 1\.
 GUIDING PRINCIPLES FOR ALLOCATION OF SUBJECT COMBINATIONS